glycerine/zebrapack/README.md

 Full credit: the code here descends from the fantastic msgpack2 code generator https://github.com/tinylib/msgp by Philip Hofer.

-Note that we continue to offer straight msgpack2 serialization and deserialization, and we add support for the `omitempty` tag for efficiency.
-To get msgpack2 instead of zebrapack, just leave off the `-fast` flag to `zebrapack`.
-In other words, by default we codegen for msgpack2.
-To engage the zebrapack serialization you would simply add the `-fast` (and optionally `-fast-strings`) flags to the `zebrapack` run.
-The defaults may change in the future.
+By default we generate ZebraPack format encoders and decoders when the `zebrapack` tool is run.
+Note that we continue to offer straight msgpack2 serialization and deserialization with the `-msgp` flag to `zebrapack`.

 At this time it is feature complete, and in beta while we get experience with it.
 See the section below on background and motivation ideas that we are implementing here.